 Why a Plant-Based Meal Plan?

 These meal plans are 100% plant-based.
 Why?
-There’s a vast and growing body of scientific evidence that suggests this is the ideal diet for human health.
+Well, there’s a vast and growing body of scientific evidence that suggests this is the ideal diet for human health.
 I talk a lot about the benefits of plants, so I hope this isn’t a surprise to you.
 Simply put, the more we move toward whole food plant-based eating, the better our bodies fare in this crazy world.
-People often report a big increase in energy, as well other major improvements to their health and well being after switching to a plant-based diet.
-It’s common to see cholesterol numbers come down, improved blood sugar control, lower blood pressure in those with hypertension and so much more.
+People often report a big increase in energy, as well other major improvements to their health and well-being after switching to a plant-based diet.
+It’s common to see cholesterol numbers come down, improved blood sugar control, normalized blood pressure in those with hypertension and so much more.
 If you want to see the studies behind this, check out nutritionfacts.org.

 Scientific Meal Planner Features

 Recipe swaps – Did a recipe come up in your meal plan that doesn’t sound like your jam?
-No problem, swap it out for another that sounds more enticing to you.
+No problem, swap it out for another that sounds more appealing to you.

 Calorie controls – This feature allows you to set a calorie range that you would like your daily meals to fall into.
 Set this range to reflect your personal health and wellness goals.